Damarko-Berry/PseudoVision/README.md

 Also to make sure that each show is on a weekly schedule, Up to 7 shows are selected to be played during the "Prime time" hour on the specific days, starting from saturday and going backwards.
 So, if you don't have a show for sunday, nothing new will play during PT.
 > reruns are picked at random

-(I reccomend using this for episodic shows like "Ed, Edd, n Eddy", "Scooby-doo" as missing an episode won't ruin the effect of the show)
+>I reccomend using this for episodic shows like "Ed, Edd, n Eddy", "Scooby-doo" as missing an episode won't ruin the effect of the show)
 ### Binge_Like:
 No Schedule is created at any point.
 You're simply connected to the next episode upon request.
 It selects a show at random to grab the next episode from.
+> I recomend using this for serialized shows like most anime or any show that you wouldn't want to miss an episode of.

 # Getting Started:
 Open the Channel manager.